 Risk Assessment and Management | Conduct frequent risk assessments to identify and address potential privacy risks. |

-Adjust privacy practices to align with evolving healthcare and technological landscape. | |
+Adjust privacy practices to align with the evolving healthcare and technological systems. | |

 Feedback and Improvement | Encourage staff to provide feedback on privacy practices and suggest enhancements. |